If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Prepare Water

-Fill a sink or basin up with hot water.
-Add a few drops of mild dish soap.
+Fill a sink or plastic basin with hot water.
+Add a few drops of mild dish soap and mix until suds form.

 2. Clean the Pewter